FreeCAD/FreeCAD-Enhancement-Proposals/FEP-0000-Process.md

 section.
 Once this is done, PR containing the FEP should be merged into the repository assuming there are no formal problems with the PR.

+At any stage of the process author can move the FEP into **Withdrawn** stage.
+If the author is not active anymore Maintainers may also choose to move **Proposed** FEP into **Withdrawn** stage.

 #### Voting Process

 Once the author(s) of the FEP decide that the discussion on FEP is concluded it should be moved into **Voting** state.
-Voting should be announced on the "Voting" of the Discussion forum and original discussion topic for the FEP with 1 week notice.
+Voting should be announced on the "FEP Voting Announcements" of the Discussion forum and original discussion topic for the FEP with 1 week notice.
 Authors can always delay the voting if they deem so.

 Voting period lasts for 2 weeks.
 Members of the FreeCAD Developer have 1 vote each and Maintainers GitHub group have two votes each.
 No member is obliged to vote.
 FEP must obtain at least 50% + 1 of positive votes in order to be accepted.
 There is no formal quorum required for vote bo be valid, but in case of votes having less than 30% of allowed voters participating author may decide to extend the vote or reschedule it.
-If vote closes with low participation vote may be decided by maintainers as inconclusive and moved back into Proposed stage.
+If vote closes with low participation, it may be decided by maintainers as inconclusive and FEP moved back into **Proposed** stage for further discussion.

 If the FEP is accepted by the vote it moves into **Accepted** stage awaiting for completion of implementation, for **Process** and **Informational** FEP types this is the final stage.
 Once implementation is merged into the FreeCAD repository FEP moves into **Implemented** state which is the final state for **Core Change** FEPs.
 Technically FEP may be moved from **Accepted** stage into **Rejected** (or **Draft**) if the implementation process is not finished within reasonable time frame or the implementation process shows flaws that were not known at discussion stage.

 #### Living Standards

 **Informational** and **Process** FEPs can also get **Active** status once they are initially accepted.
 FEPs marked as **Active** become living standards, that can evolve in time to reflect changes to development practices, processes etc. Changes to **Active** FEPs can be made using normal Pull Requests, each Pull Request should update the minor version of the changed FEP.
 If big changes to **Active** FEP are required it should be done by creating another FEP, in that case once that FEP is accepted the original one should be updated and Major version should be bumped to reflect that change.

 ## References